 Dimensions: 10.5 x 15.8 cm

 Further Information: The invitation postcard contains a letter from Oskar Schlemmer to Walter Dexel, who was director of Kunstverein Jena from 1916 to 1928.
-Dexel, a painter and graphic designer himself, organized exhibitions with many of the Bauhaus artists to support them against early criticism.
-As director he presented exhibitions with the architects Walter Gropius and Adolf Meyer as well as with visual artist such as Josef Albers, Paul Klee, and László Maholy-Nagy.
-Oskar Schlemmer’s exhibition was part of a series of exhibitions, which started with the woodcuts by Gerhard Marck, and ended with a show by Vasily Kandinsky in spring 1925.
-During the active years of Walter Dexel, altogether eight solo shows of Bauhaus professors and several group shows including Bauhaus student took place at the Kunstverein.
+Dexel, a painter and graphic designer, organized exhibitions with many of the Bauhaus artists to support them against early criticism.
+As director, he presented exhibitions with the architects Walter Gropius and Adolf Meyer as well as with visual artists such as Josef Albers, Paul Klee, and László Maholy-Nagy.
+Oskar Schlemmer’s exhibition was part of a series of exhibitions, which started with woodcuts by Gerhard Marck and ended with a show by Vasily Kandinsky in spring 1925.
+During Dexel’s active years at Kunstverein Jena, eight solo shows by Bauhaus professors and several group shows including Bauhaus students took place.

 Images: Images of the invitation and all other archival documents shown on this page are part of the online collection of Archiv der Avantgarden, Staatliche Kunstsammlungen Dresden.